This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Stingray Barbs - What Makes Them So Dangerous

 Stingray barbs have serrated edges leading up to a pointed tip, like an arrowhead.
-You can see how the serrated edges also have a backwards curve to them.
-This makes the stingray barb more likely to be retained in the skin upon entry.
+You can see how the serrated edges also have a backwards curve to them, like a fishing hook.
+This makes the stingray barb more likely to be retained in the skin upon entry, and make the wound worse when the barb is removed.
 These small edges can also break off inside the wound, increasing the risk of infection.
-If you’re ever stung by a stingray, it’s a good idea to have a professional remove the barb so that they can remove any pieces left behind in the wound.
+If you’re ever stung by a stingray, removing the barb should be a top priority.
+If any pieces stay behind, you should go see a doctor to help you remove them.
+Sometimes it can be difficult to tell if all the pieces have been removed, so if you have a particularly messy wound or any other reason for doubt, we'd recommend going to see a professional.

-The barb itself is encased in a thin skin pouch and sits flush on the stingrays’ tail, typically near the base:
+A stingray's barb is encased in a thin skin pouch and sits flush against the stingrays’ tail, typically near the base.
+This pouch contains the stingray's venom.

 Stingray barb near the base of the stingray's tail

-When a stingray strikes, it lifts and flexes its tail, causing the barb to stick up and into the perceived threat:
+When a stingray strikes, it flexes its tail, causing the barb to stick up and into the perceived threat.
+This also breaks the pouch around the barb, releasing it's venom into the unlucky victim.

 Stingray stinging a force meter with their barb to measure its force